The Latest Industry News Around COVID-19

 As the demand for essential items increase during the COVID-19 outbreak, digital convenience retailer goPuff is expanding its services.

-In addition to its current delivery portfolio of 170-plus locations, the Philadelphia-based operator is piloting new market launches and expanded delivery zones in six new locations: Columbus, Ohio; Buffalo, N.Y.; Portland, Ore.; Pensacola, Fla.; Manchester, N.H.; and Houston.
+In addition to its current delivery portfolio of 170-plus locations, the Philadelphia-based operator is piloting new market launches and expanded delivery zones in six locations: Columbus, Ohio; Buffalo, N.Y.; Portland, Ore.; Pensacola, Fla.; Manchester, N.H.; and Houston.

-The move comes less than two weeks after goPuff launched the Health Care Support Initiative, a commitment of $1 million in orders to hospital employees working on the frontlines of the COVID-19.
+The move comes less than two weeks after goPuff launched the Health Care Support Initiative, a commitment of $1 million in orders to hospital employees working on the frontlines of the COVID-19 crisis.
 The commitment is in the form of digital credits for use on delivery of goPuff's wide range of essentials, including cleaning supplies, home needs, over-the-counter medications, food and drinks.

 C-store Chains Launch Free Meal Programs for Local Families in Need